Level 2 Certificate in the Principles of End of Life Care

 Unit 2: Care planning in end of life care

-Within this unit you will gain an understanding of the holistic approach to end of life care, person-centred assessment and care planning considering the many needs of individuals nearing the end of life.
+Gain an understanding of the holistic approach to end of life care, person-centred assessment and care planning considering the many needs of individuals nearing the end of life.

 Unit 3: Understand how to provide support to manage pain and discomfort

-Within this unit you will gain the knowledge and skills required in order to provide support for managing pain and discomfort.
+Learn the knowledge and skills required in order to provide support for managing pain and discomfort.
 This includes how to minimise pain through a range of different techniques and the approaches to managing pain.

 Unit 4: End of life care and dementia